ahujaesh/ScienceFair2025-2026/plan.md

 {

 Firstly, it would be smart to remove whatever OS is currently loaded on the board's internal EEPROM and Memory (Which seems to be a version of Marlin, but which version I cannot be entirely sure of) and replace it with a custom Klipper version, complete with proper cold extrusion support and allowing for the correct way to reverse the extruder motor, instead of the janky way that I tried to do it earlier, which resulted in the aforementioned fire.
 I still don't know if I would like to use my Raspberry Pi 5 for this, as it is currently functioning as a server for a Jellyfin and Vikunja instance alongside a Cloudflare tunnel.
-Still, I am looking to move my Vikunja instance into an AWS container and migrate my Jellyfin instance to my Synology NAS using Docker, which would free up the Raspberry Pi 5 for use as a Klipper host.
+Still, I am looking to move my Vikunja instance into an Microsoft Azure container and migrate my Jellyfin instance to my Synology NAS using Docker, which would free up the Raspberry Pi 5 for use as a Klipper host.

 Todo list summary from the previous paragraph: (note: fill the md brackets with an x when the step is complete to check it off)

+- [x] Activate Github's Microsoft Azure free credit through the Student Developer pack for students 13-17
+- [ ] Learn how to use Microsoft Azure
-- [ ] Move the Vikunja instance to AWS and reconnect it to the Cloudflare instance
+- [ ] Move the Vikunja instance to Microsoft Azure and reconnect it to the Cloudflare instance
 - [ ] Move the Jellyfin instance into a docker container on the Synology DS212 2TB
 - [ ] Install Klipper on the Ender 3 Pro / bioprinter and the rpi5